Freedom of navigation: FONOPs in the South China Sea

 According to BBC correspondents, the Spratly Islands in the South China Sea could potentially be a major geopolitical flashpoint.
 China has used land reclamation to expand disputed islands, and has built runways on them.

 U.S. FONOPS in the South China Sea

 In 2013 and 2014, the US conducted FONOPs in areas claimed by China, Taiwan, Malaysia, the Philippines, and Vietnam.
 During the presidency of the Obama administration there was an increase in attention on China and Asia in general leading to the pivot to Asia from 2012.
 This also was reflected in an increased number of FONOPs in the South China Sea.
 In 2015 the Obama administration authorized two FONOPs and three FONOPs were authorized in 2016.
 Several of the FONOPs that got most media coverage were the missions conducted by the guided-missile destroyers USS Lassen in 2015; and USS Curtis Wilbur and USS William P. Lawrence in 2016.

+In May 2015, the Wall Street Journal reported that the "US Navy regularly conducts freedom of navigation transits in the region ... [but] has yet to receive explicit authorization from the administration to do so within 12 nautical miles of the artificial islands."
+On May 13, 2015, Senator Bob Corker mentioned the Wall Street Journal article while questioning Assistant Secretary of Defense for Asian and Pacific Security Affairs David B. Shear about piloting a boat within 12 nmi of one of the artificial islands and asked Shear directly: "Are we actually going to do that?"
+At the start of October 2015, the US Department of Defense made it clear that a FONOP within 12 nautical miles of one of China's artificial islands was "not a question of if, but when," and by mid-October 2015, US officials said the FONOP was expected "within days."
+On October 27, 2015, Lassen navigated within 12 nautical miles of reclaimed land in the Subi Reef as the first in a series of "Freedom of Navigation Operations."